 - your occupation;

 - your UR number or other unique identifiers assigned to you by a government agency (this is provided to us by the client, e.g. a hospital when making a booking for its patient);

-- information pertaining to legal advice and services you may require; and (this is provided to us by the client, e.g. a lawyer when making a booking for its client); and
+- information pertaining to legal advice and services you may require (this is provided to us by the client, e.g. a lawyer when making a booking for its client); and

 - your transaction and purchase information including bank account or credit card payment details.

-For some services, we may collect and maintain sensitive information, including health and medical details, dietary requirements and allergies, emergency contacts and next-of-kin details.
-We will only use sensitive information and health information in order to provide or facilitate our services, to provide or facilitate medical assistance where first aid or emergency treatment is required, or as otherwise allowed under the APPs (if you are in Australia) or the NZPPs (if you are in New Zealand).
+For some services, we may collect and maintain sensitive and/or health information, including health and medical details, dietary requirements and allergies, emergency contacts and next- of-kin details.
+We will only use sensitive and health information in order to provide or facilitate our services, to provide or facilitate medical assistance where first aid or emergency treatment is required, or as otherwise allowed under the APPs (if you are in Australia) or the NZPPs (if you are in New Zealand).

 When you visit our website, a small data file called a cookie may be placed on your computer.
 The purpose of a cookie is to assist us in analysing web traffic by recording information about the pages people visit, so that we know what preferences people have in our services and what they find useful.
 In using our website, you agree to us placing cookies on your computer and accessing them when you visit the site in the future.